-Every class we start with a brief discussion of an unusual non-trivial topic that I call a "warm-up" exercise.
-After these "warm-up" exercises, I offer a discussion on the main topic, ask students for a feedback on lecture materials, and their arguments on selecting a competitive strategy for the problem analysis and development.
-These discussions help students to get the main point of the class session and become focusing on it in class activities.
-There are a few examples of the "warm-up" exercises.
+Every class is started with a brief discussion of an unusual non-trivial topic that is called a "warm-up" exercise.
+After these "warm-up" exercises, the instructor offers a discussion on the main topic and asks students for a feedback on lecture materials and their arguments on selecting a competitive strategy for the problem analysis and development.
+These discussions help students to focus on the main point of the class session and stay active in class.
+Here are a few examples of the "warm-up" exercises.